 "Branded content is designed to positively engage social sharing about the brand."

-Branded content is designed to achieve prominent search rankings.
-Ideally, branded content should rank on the first search results page for a given keyword.
+Branded content is designed to achieve prominent search rankings when someone is searching for the brand.
+Ideally, branded content done well should rank on the first search results page for a given keyword.
 Though you shouldn’t count on a particular piece of content achieving a particular rank, the prominence of your target keyword and semantic variations of it encourages higher visibility.